Strolling the grounds of the Wat Dhammararam Cambodian Buddhist Temple, which features more than 90 hand-carved statues

 With a rich agricultural tradition, Stockton is a feast for the senses.
 Find fresh produce stands and farmers’ markets throughout the area, including the Weberstown Market, known for local fruits, vegetables and baked goods, and the Downtown Asian Farmers’ Market, one of the oldest outdoor markets in the state offering mountains of Asian products and domestic produce at incredible prices.

 Watch cheese being made at nearby Oakdale Cheese & Specialties, followed up by a wine tasting at Sorelle Winery.
 Stockton’s Miracle Mile, the heart of city activity in the 1950s and ‘60s, is experiencing a resurgence of popularity.
 Along pedestrian-friendly city blocks are quaint shops, galleries, pubs and restaurants serving up everything from craft beer to sushi.
-Later, head over to the Lincoln Center to explore nearly 100 merchants and eateries.
-There are a few famous brands, but the majority of the shops are small businesses – perfect for finding that one-of-a-kind memento.
+Later, head over to Lincoln Center to explore nearly 100 merchants and eateries.
+There are a few famous brands, but the majority of the shops are small boutiques – perfect for finding that one-of-a-kind memento.

 Stockton’s waterfront is the farthest inland port in California.